munawarhussain14/Labour-Registraion-Offline-Mobile-App/README.md

-# cmlw_labour_registration
+# CMLW

 Labour Registration Offline Application

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is develop to ease the Site staff for registering the labours offline on their mobile then upload it online

 A few resources to get you started if this is your first Flutter project: